janjongboom/mbed-simulator/README.md

 This is a very experimental project.

+## Architecture

 The C++ HAL is in `mbed-simulator-hal`.
 This HAL reflects the Mbed C++ HAL, with most header files exactly the same as their Mbed OS counterparts.
 Sometimes this is not possible, as there is implementation details in the headers.
 One such example is `DigitalOut` which sets up pins using Mbed C HAL, which is not available.
 The implementation of the headers (`.cpp` files) contains the mapping to the JS HAL.

 The JS HAL lives in `viewer/js-hal`, and dispatches events around between JS UI components and C++ HAL.
 It implements an event bus to let the UI subscribe to events from C++.

 UI lives in `viewer/js-ui`, and handles UI events, and only communicates with JS HAL.

+Device features need to be enabled in `targets/TARGET_SIMULATOR/device.h`.

 ## How to run blinky